github/docs/CONTRIBUTING.md

 #### Make changes in the UI

-You can make small changes such as a typo, sentence fix, or broken link in the UI using **Make a contribution** at the bottom of any docs page to navigate directly to the `.md` file.
+You can make small changes such as a typo, sentence fix, or broken link in the UI using **Make a contribution** at the bottom of any docs page to navigate directly to the source file.
 Make your changes and [create a PR](#pull-request) for a review.

  <img src="./assets/images/contribution_cta.png" width="300" height="150" />